It happens to all of us from time to time.

 None of the questions above have “right” and “wrong” answers.
 You don’t necessarily need to up and leave your job; other solutions might exist, like talking with management to find a resolution or resolving an issue with a coworker.

-But you should take the time to consider these and other questions, and you should definitely understand you have more power in your situation than you probably think.
+But you should take the time to consider these and other questions, and you should certainly understand you have more power in your situation than you probably think right now.

 Only by checking in can you see if you’re on track to achieve the results that you initially set out to achieve when you entered the working world.